vdhamer/Photo-Club-Hub/.github/README.md

 > each with either a red, green of blue color filter.
 Thus only a single color is measured per
 > pixel: the missing information is estimated using surrounding pixels of that color.

-Tapping **inside** the image allows you to zoom in or out to your heart's content.
+Tapping *inside* the image allows you to zoom in or out to your heart's content.
-Tapping **outside** the image area gets you to the main Portfolio screen of the app.
+Tapping *outside* the image area gets you to the main Portfolio screen of the app.
 To see the animation again, just shut down and restart the app.

 Is the animation useful?
-Well, it was a bit tricky to make (it runs on the device's GPU cores), but at least it explains where the app's logo came from.
+Well, it was interesting to create and runs on the device's GPU cores, but at least it explains where the app's logo came from.

 ### The User Interface Screens